Kappaccinoh/zut/README.md

 From "A Gentleman in Moscow", the game of zut played by Alexander Rostov and Sophia made into a webapp

 # Currently Working on
+- Explore Testing options using Cypress or system/test in Rails

 # BACKLOG
 1. Minor UI Related Issues